sarahalshareeda/Task-Offloading-PPO-DRL/README.md

 - git clone https://github.com/sarahalshareeda/Task-Offloading-PPO-DRL.git
 - cd Task-Offloading-PPO-DRL

-* If any installation is needed for the imported libraries in the code, use: pip install the_lib_name
+If any installation is needed for the imported libraries in the code, use:
+- pip install the_lib_name

-- Running Simulations
+Running Simulations:

-To run the simulations with default settings: python src/code.py
+To run the simulations with default settings:
+- python src/code.py

 # Author